urmaul/rss-pipes/README.md

 # Rss Pipes

 Rss feeds manipulating tool inspired by Yahoo Pipes.
+It has no pipes editing interface - you just configure them in `.yml` files and copy their urls to your reader.

 ## Usage